explainers-by-googlers/cross-origin-storage/public-hash-list/implementation/README.md

    the resolved npm names, sort descending, take the top 100, and hash all web-relevant files for each package's latest cdnjs version.

+"Web-relevant" is decided by `isWebAsset` in [`shared.js`](shared.js), shared with the cdnjs source: scripts, styles, fonts, images, wasm, and the data files pages fetch at runtime. `package.json` is excluded by name rather than by dropping the `json` extension — cdnjs does serve it, but it is npm packaging metadata that describes the package rather than forming part of it, while locale bundles, map styles, and tokenizer configs are JSON that real pages do load. `package-lock.json` is excluded on the same grounds.

 ### Google Fonts

 Google Fonts is the dominant public web-font CDN, serving fonts from